How Do I Set Up an Appointment?

 The day of your first visit, we ask that you arrive 15 minutes early to fill out necessary paperwork.
 You may also complete these forms online prior to your visit.

 Physical therapists are highly trained health care professionals who treat musculoskeletal, neurological, and geriatric pathologies.
 Physical therapists are trained to evaluate injuries and disorders, make clinical physical therapy diagnoses, and provide specific treatments.

-Treatments may include exercise, massage, joint mobilization or manipulation, as well as specific physical therapy modalities.
+Treatments may include exercise, massage, joint mobilization, assisted soft tissue mobilization, or other hands on techniques as well as specific physical therapy modalities.
 Most physical therapists have advanced degrees and are critical members of your health care team.